DRAWDOWN is back from 01 – 12 November 2021 for COP26

 DRAWDOWN by Ben Sheppee highlights ways to reverse the effects of climate change, aiming to provide us all with positive and practical ways to reduce our impact on the world.
 The work is a series of dynamic animations, projected onto historic buildings that was first shown in King’s Lynn from 25 October to 04 November 2020.
 Now we’re re-booting it for COP26.

-The impact of the 2020 national lock-down has shown us that change can be made and some positive effects have been experienced including people commuting less and becoming more aware of their environment… Can this be the beginning of an influential change?
+The impact of the international pandemic and subsequent lockdowns has shown us that change can be made and some positive effects have been experienced including people commuting less and becoming more aware of their environment… Can this be the beginning of an influential change?
 The work aims not to emphasize the problems of climate change, but highlight some of the solutions and provide empowerment through awareness.

 DRAWDOWN is supported by the Borough Council of King’s Lynn & West Norfolk, Arts Council England, Norfolk & Norwich Festival, Discover King’s Lynn BID, Norfolk County Council and the Audrey Muriel Stratford Trust.

 DRAWDOWN is the first of four climate related artworks by Collusion that will be delivered between October 2020 and May 2022 as part of the GAME ON series.
 GAME ON aims to establish King’s Lynn as a national centre of excellence for cultural innovation in interactive, town-scale projection-based artworks, supported by a networked digital cluster of specialist creative businesses.

 Find about more about the Borough Council of King’s Lynn & West Norfolk’s climate change work here including a recent carbon audit for the area, emissions reports and plans to reduce the Council’s climate impact.